 As a music publisher, he runs the disk publishing label « Liscarecords ».

-As a musician, he is a founding member of the electronic improvisation group « Quartet Vipcancro ».
+As a musician, he is a founding member of the electronic improvisation group Vipcancro.

 In recent years, his work has been focussing on experimentations with a number of different material substrates to originate sound, in a series called "Discomateria".
 He uses a host of different mediums such as glass, plastic, metal, and more recently, marble as the primary substrate for sound production.